 Examines a different subject or problem from a comparative framework with an interdisciplinary perspective.
 Offered: AWSp.

-This course will follow Jonathan Raban's remarkable travelogue Passage to Juneau on a tour through the human and natural history of the Pacific Northwest coastal waters.
-We'll discuss chaos theory and the circulation of Puget Sound; coastal ecology and climate change; the art and mythology of the Northwest tribes and the problems of ethnography; the Vancouver expedition and the Romantic Sublime.
-The unifying theme is the interplay between order and chaos, and how we react (in science, in literary criticism, in political decision-making) when we reach the limits of our knowledge and control.
+This course explores the human and natural history of Pacific Northwest coastal waters, using two remarkable texts as a guide: Jonathan Raban's travelogue _Passage to Juneau_, and Robert Bringhurst's translation of and commentary on classical Haida mythology, _A Story as Sharp as a Knife_.
+We'll discuss chaos theory and the circulation of Puget Sound; coastal ecology and Northwest First Nations art; trickster figures and climate change; the Vancouver expedition and the Romantic Sublime.
+The unifying theme is the interplay between order and chaos, and how we react (in science, in literary criticism, in life) when we reach the limits of our knowledge and control.
 How do we, and how did the indigenous cultures on this coast, deal with natural unpredictability and all the dangers that result--from navigating a turbulent channel to managing a salmon fishery?

 Student learning goals